tungtose/sickle_ui/README.md

 from the user, such as hover, press, etc. to change styled attributes.

-The distinction between `interactive` and `animated` is that `interactive` styles apply immediately when an interaction occures. `animated` attributes perform some eased interpolation between start and end values to apply the final style.
+The distinction between `interactive` and `animated` is that `interactive` styles apply immediately when an interaction occurs. `animated` attributes perform some eased interpolation between start and end values to apply the final style.

 > [!NOTE]